omeka/omeka-s-enduser/docs/modules/mapping.md

 ## Item mapping

+The Mapping module adds metadata fields to each item: a latitude and longitude pair that creates markers on maps (an item can have more than one marker), as well as default display settings for the item's individual map - a centerpoint for the map, and minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.
+These can be set manually using the item's "Mapping" tab, or can be bulk-added to many items using CSV Import.

-The item view screen will not show a "Mapping" tab unless there is geolocation metadata, but one will appear when editing.
+The item view screen will not show a "Mapping" tab unless there is geolocation metadata, but one will appear when editing the item.
 To add a map to a new or existing item, click to edit the item.
 Navigate to the "Mapping" tab to add location data to the item.
 Selecting the tab will open the map interface.

 ![Screenshot of the Add/Edit Item Page with Mapping tab selected.
 Large World Map with white buttons described below](../modules/modulesfiles/Mapping_Item_Add.png)